srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 title: What is a Neural Network?
 ---

-When people talk about artificial intelligence and machine learning, they most often refer to neural networks (NN).
+When people talk about artificial intelligence and machine learning, they most often refer to (artificial) neural networks (ANN or NN).
 Let's explore some machine learning basics, without excessive math, purely from a programmer's perspective.

 ![_config.yml]({{ site.baseurl }}/images/neuralnetwork.gif)